 - Official transcripts from all previous universities/colleges attended

 - Official course by course evaluation of all foreign transcripts.
 A list of agencies that can complete this evaluation can be found here.

 - Applicants whose native language is not English are required to demonstrate English proficiency.
 The following standardized tests currently satisfy the university's English requirement for nonnative English speakers:

 - Test of English as a Foreign Language (TOEFL) 213 on the computer-based test; 79-80 on the Internet based test

 - International English Language Testing System (IELTS) 6.0 on the test module

-- Scholastic Assessment Test (SAT) with a score of at least 480 in the verbal section, or the American College Test (ACT) with a score of at least 20 on the verbal section
+- Scholastic Assessment Test (SAT) with a score of at least 500 in the reading section, or the American College Test (ACT) with a score of at least 20 on the verbal section